Lethal Weapon: Cast

 In addition, the film introduces various minor characters—and the actors who portray them—seen in all four films of the franchise, including: Murtaugh children Nick and Carrie, played by Damon Hines and Ebonie Smith, respectively; Steve Kahan as Captain Ed Murphy; and Mary Ellen Trainor as police psychologist Stephanie Woods.

 Other actors in the film include Jackie Swanson as Amanda Hunsacker, Grand L. Bush as Detective Boyette, Jack Thibeau as Detective McCaskey, Don Gordon as Officer Hines, Ed O'Ross as Mendez, Al Leong as Joshua's assistant Endo, Lycia Naff as Dixie, and Sven-Ole Thorsen and Gilles Kohler as Shadow Company mercenaries.
-Jimmie F. Skaggs, Jason Ronard and Blackie Dammett play the trio of drug dealers Riggs apprehends.
+Jimmie F. Skaggs, Jason Ronard, and Blackie Dammett play the trio of drug dealers whom Riggs apprehends.

 Production

 Development

 Recent UCLA graduate Shane Black wrote the screenplay in mid-1985.
-Black stated that his intention was to do an "urban western" inspired by Dirty Harry where a violent character "reviled for what he did, what he is capable of, the things he believed in" is eventually recruited for being the one that could solve the problem.
+Black stated that his intention was to do an "urban Western", inspired by Dirty Harry, where a violent character "reviled for what he did, what he is capable of, the things he believed in" is eventually recruited for being the one who could solve the problem.
 The protagonists would be everymen policemen, "guys shuffling in a town like Los Angeles searching for something noble as justice when they're just guys in washed and worn suits seeking a paycheck".

-According to Black, his original first draft of the script was very different and much darker than the final film.
-It was 140 pages long and both the plot and characters were different, and action scenes were also much bigger.
+According to Black, his original first draft of the script was very different from and much darker than the final film.
+It was 140 pages long and both the plot and characters were different, and the action scenes were also much bigger.
 The ending of the script contained a chase scene with helicopters and a trailer truck full of cocaine exploding over Hollywood Hills with cocaine snowing over the Hollywood sign.
-Black hated this first draft and initially discarded it but later picked it up again and re-wrote it into the new drafts that were eventually used for filming.
+Black hated this first draft and initially discarded it, but later picked it up again and rewrote it into the new drafts that were eventually used for filming.

-His agent sent the Lethal Weapon script to various studios, being rejected before Warner Bros. executive Mark Canton took a liking to it.
+His agent sent the Lethal Weapon script to various studios, being rejected before Warner Bros.
+Pictures executive Mark Canton took a liking to it.
 Canton brought along producer Joel Silver, who loved the story and worked with Black to further develop the script.
-Writer Jeffrey Boam also did some uncredited re-writes on Black's script after complaints that parts of it were too dark.
-Boam added more humor to the script, and later did a complete re-write of Shane Black and Warren Murphy's rejected script for the second film.
+Writer Jeffrey Boam also did some uncredited rewrites on Black's script after complaints that parts of it were too dark.
+Boam added more humor to the script, and later did a complete rewrite of Black and Murphy's rejected script for the second film.
 He also wrote the script for the third film and an unused draft for the fourth film.

 After the script was purchased for $250,000, studio production executives offered it to director Richard Donner, who also loved it.
 Leonard Nimoy was among the directors considered for the project, but he did not feel comfortable doing action films, and he was working on Three Men and a Baby at the time.